Wishiper/Personio-RestApi/Hierarchy/README.md

        - Run "docker images" command to check if an image has been created

     2. Run docker container with the created image
         - docker run -p 8090:8090 spring-boot-hierarchy.jar
-      <br /> With this "-p 8090:8090" you can choose the port the application should run on
+      <br /> By changing "-p 8090:8090" you can choose the port the application should run on

      3. To stop the container you can list all containers with "docker ps" command and run "docker stop {name of container}" with the name of the container